NethermindEth/sedge/README.md

 A one click setup tool for PoS network/chain validators.
 Currently, Sedge is designed primarily for solo stakers and testnet devs of the Beacon Chain and the Merge (Ethereum).
 Sedge generates docker-compose scripts for the entire on-premise validator setup based on the chosen client.

-The project **is still on beta** and although it should be stable enough, it might still have some issues and has not been audited yet.
+The project **is still on beta** and although it should be stable enough, it might still have some issues.
+Sedge has not been audited yet.

 - [Sedge](#sedge)
   - [⚙️ Installation](#️-installation)